Video AAR of the Jan 2016 Marjah Firefight and PFC MEDEVAC

-Initial Patient Report and Hndover
+Initial Patient Report and Handover

 - A routine medevac that should have taken 30 minutes turned into a sustained firefight lasting over 17 hours.

 - Fighting back in order to prevent more casualties takes precedence over medical treatment.
-Every gun in the fight counts
+Every gun in the fight counts.

 - The initial tourniquet application could have been more timely in order to prevent shock in the first place.

-- Visit www.CoTCCC.com for official guidelines
+- Visit DeployedMedicine.com/TCCC for official TCCC guidelines.